Nun [now Abbess] Seraphima (Dimitrova) [1]

 Seraphim said: ‘Their whole undertaking will be shattered.’
 And he disappeared.

-caused no disturbance at all in my soul,” Archimandrite Seraphim continues,
+dream caused no disturbance at all in my soul,” Archimandrite Seraphim

-“because as a matter of principle I do not hasten to believe dreams, in the
+continues, “because as a matter of principle I do not hasten to believe dreams,

-realm of which there is so much obscurity and contentiousness, subjectivity and
+in the realm of which there is so much obscurity and contentiousness,

-autosuggestion, and not infrequently also cunning demonic deception.
-Against
+subjectivity and autosuggestion, and not infrequently also cunning demonic

-Bishop Parthenius’ dream I had strong counterarguments—the report of Archbishop
+deception.
+Against Bishop Parthenius’ dream I had strong counterarguments—the

-Seraphim delivered at the Pan-Orthodox Congress in Moscow against the
+report of Archbishop Seraphim delivered at the Pan-Orthodox Conference in

-acceptance of the new style, as well as his clear and categorical dissenting
+Moscow against the acceptance of the new style, as well as his clear and

-celebration of the immovable feasts according to the new style is undoubtedly a
+“‘The celebration of the immovable feasts according to the new style is

-sin, since here there is a conscious and voluntary violation of the Typikon,
+undoubtedly a sin, since here there is a conscious and voluntary violation of

-Church.
-Not to listen to this voice means to fall into the sin called
+our Mother the Church.
+Not to listen to this voice means to fall into the sin

-disobedience to the Church, something that is so gravely condemned by our Lord’
+called disobedience to the Church, something that is so gravely condemned by

 “Bishop